How Long For Creatine To Work? (1-Week & 1-Month Results)

 However, our bodies can only ingest so much creatine before it becomes waste and we just process it out of our bodies, passing it through our urine.

-So, if we can, we want to build creatine stores in the muscles quickly to achieve muscle saturation, moving to a maintenance amount to regularly replenish our muscles and keep creatine muscle saturation.
+So, if we can, we want to build creatine stores in the muscles quickly to achieve muscle saturation, moving to a maintenance amount to replenish our muscles and keep creatine muscle saturation regularly.

 To determine the best maintenance amount of creatine to take there are a couple of approaches to consider:

 • Studies have shown a regular daily dose of 3-5g is sufficient to build and maintain creatine stores in the body.
 This is also largely the dose that will be suggested on many creatine supplements you’ll see on the market.
-More sedentary users will be at the lower end of this range, with 5g the more prudent amount for higher level athletes.
+More sedentary users will be at the lower end of this range, with 5g being the more prudent amount for higher-level athletes.

 • It has been suggested that more than 10g of creatine is not necessary for maintenance.